jittuu/NSupport/README.md

     using NSupport;
 ```

-NSupport extends [DateTime](http://msdn.microsoft.com/en-us/library/system.datetime.aspx) to allow you to write as below and more:
+NSupport extends [DateTime](http://msdn.microsoft.com/en-us/library/system.datetime.aspx) and [DateTimeOffset](http://msdn.microsoft.com/en-us/library/system.datetimeoffset.aspx) to allow you to write as below and more:

 ```c#
 	var june18 = new DateTime(2011,6,18);